kapouer/window-page/README.md

 Functions listening for a given stage are run serially.

+Listeners are bound to `document.currentScript`:
+- if it is set, the listener is bound to it and is removed when node is removed.
+  That can happen when loading a new document returned by `state.route`.
+- if it is not set, the listener is bound to current state: next state will just drop it.

+So to make sure a listener will get executed on each page run, declare it

-These listeners are either permanent or transient, depending on when they are added.
+These listeners are either permanent or transient:

-- when scripts are being loaded, adding a listener makes it permanent: it is removed when the script node it originates from is removed (this can happen when importing a new document).
+- permanent: when scripts are being loaded, adding a listener makes it permanent, because `document.currentScript` is defined.
+The listener is bound to its script node, so it is removed if the node it originates from is removed (which can happen when importing a new document).
-- when page is ready, adding a listener makes it transient; it is removed as soon as page is closed (this is useful for custom elements).
+- transient: inside Page chains, adding a listener makes it transient.
+It will be removed when the page is closed.

 ### state